VeraKowalczuk/home-automation-server/README.md

 Python3
 Tmux
 ```

-### Installing
+### Installation

+1. Install a [Raspbian Image](https://www.raspberrypi.org/downloads/) on the Pi Zero.

-1. Clone the project and cd into the root directory
+2. Clone the project onto the Raspberry Pi and cd into the root directory.

-2. To install the needed python packages run
+3. To setup your

     ```
-    pip3 install -r requirements.txt

     ```

-3. #TODO
+4.

 # Running the Server

 # Accessing the UI

 ## Running the tests